Feyerabend/vm/jvm1/README.md

 class is included by the compiler and invoked as a call to `<init>`.
 The minimum required to call `<init>` is `aload_0` which instructs the runtime to load the local reference at index 0 of the current frame.
+(A 'frame' have many similarities to what we have called 'activation records', previously.
+But 'frames' are more complex as it e.g. handle data for threads.)[^frames]
-This contains a reference to `<java/lang/Object.<init>>`.
+The frame contains a reference to `<java/lang/Object.<init>>`.
 The next instruction `invokespecial #1` is a 'special' instance call that calls referenced as #1.
-Then there is a return from the creation.
+Then there is at last a return from the creation.

+[^frames]: On more of this see e.g. https://www.artima.com/insidejvm/ed2/jvm8.html

 The 'constant pool' have some similarities to a symbol table, but it is for the 'class'.
 The constant pool contains e.g. names of